PhoenixTales/phoenix-docs/lore/gods.md

 *This part about Kasakk is written by Avallach:*

-**Kasakk** is only mentioned in the Gothic Novel (*Sleeper's Ban*), and he is the only deity appearing there.
-He appears to be the deity of the realm of the dead, similarly to Beliar from the release version.
+**Kasakk** is only mentioned in the Gothic Novel (*Sleeper's Ban*), and he is the *only* deity that is mentioned there.
+He appears to be the deity of the realm of the dead, similarly to Beliar from the game.

 > [...] *until they go to Kasakk's realm at some point, simply because they forget to eat or breathe or drink or whatever.*